-BRCGS is now offering blended audits.
-BRCGS also offers certificate extensions for up to six months with a risk assessment and review, which can be a nice buffer but not a cure-all.
 Remote assessments are still available but not benchmarked by GFSI.
-Remote audits include a video audit of your facility’s production and storage areas in addition to reviewing your company’s internal audit results and documentation.
+Remote audits include a video audit of your facility’s production and storage areas and reviewing your company’s internal audit results and documentation.

 A remote or blended audit is no less daunting than a traditional in-person one, maybe even more so because it’s unlike any other audit your company has experienced.
-Here are BRCGS’ top three tips for a successful blended audit.
+BRCGS offers three tips for a successful blended audit.

-With a remote or blended audit, the auditor will be conducting a thorough pre-audit review of your company’s documentation.
-Therefore, take special care to understand pre-audit submissions and understand the process and expectations to prepare for any inevitable question.
-Your auditor will require specific documentation to be uploaded to a document portal both before the audit and if have additional questions.
+- Be prepared.
+With a remote or blended audit, the auditor will thoroughly review your company’s documentation.
+Therefore, take special care to understand pre-audit submissions and the process and expectations to prepare for any inevitable question.
+Your auditor will require that you upload specific documentation to a document portal before the audit and if you have additional questions.

-Ensure in advance that your company’s IT is compatible with BRCGS’ systems and have your tech team on-hand throughout the audit to quickly tackle any technology issues that crop up.
-As always, you want to respect the auditor’s time and proactively address any roadblocks.
+- IT compatibility check.
+Ensure that your company’s IT is compatible with BRCGS’ systems and have your tech team on-hand throughout the audit to tackle any technology issues that crop up quickly.
+You always want to respect the auditor’s time and proactively address any roadblocks.

+- Test your tech.
 Perform a dry run.
-Ensure you can connect with BRCGS’ systems, test your wifi connection, have a wired connection on-hand, practice using the live stream platform chosen, and make sure there’s no background noise in the area you’ll be using.
+Ensure you can connect with BRCGS’ systems, test your Wi-Fi connection, have a wired connection on-hand, practice using the live stream platform chosen, and make sure there’s no background noise in the area you’ll be using.

 Practice makes perfect.
-Treat your audit as a carefully choreographed dance – everyone on your team should know their part and feel comfortable with the technology and the material the audit will cover.
-For remote and blended audits, there’s no such thing as being over-prepared.
+Treat your audit as a carefully choreographed dance – everyone on your team should know its part and feel comfortable with the technology and the material the audit will cover.
+There’s no such thing as being over-prepared for remote and blended audits.

-Still looking for more tips and tricks for a successful audit?
+Are you still looking for more tips and tricks for a successful audit?
 Our BRCGS checklist points you in the right direction and ensures you don’t miss critical first steps.
-Download the checklist here.